xcontcom/billiard-fractals/docs/article.md

 While the system described in this article may appear trivial at first glance, the resulting patterns exhibit quasi-fractal behavior that can be analyzed, encoded, and even predicted through symbolic methods.
 The work presented here was developed independently through direct observation, rather than derived from prior literature.

-A useful way to motivate this exploration is by analogy with a common physical phenomenon—wave interference.
+A useful way to motivate this exploration is by analogy with a common physical phenomenon - wave interference.
 Consider waves on the surface of a river: a wavefront moves toward the shore, reflects, and overlaps with itself.
 Do these reflections contain an underlying order?
 Is it possible to extract structure from the interference?

 To investigate this, we simplify the system.
-Rather than modeling the full wave, we consider only the motion vector—essentially, a ray.
+Rather than modeling the full wave, we consider only the motion vector - essentially, a ray.
 We also smooth the “shoreline” and discretize the environment into a rectangular grid.
 From this setup emerges the core construction of this article.

 <details><summary>:)</summary>